vijayvulava/geochem/_sources/32LawMassAction.md

 K_c = \frac{[C]^c[D]^d}{[A]^a[B]^b}
 ```

-This expression is called the ***equilibrium expression***.
+This expression is also called the ***equilibrium expression***.
 If the equilibrium concentrations of all reactants and products are known in a given chemical reaction, we can calculate $K_c$.

 ```{dropdown} Example: Calculating equilibrium constants